appearin/policy/privacy-policy.md

 ---
 # Privacy Policy

-This policy is effective for all users who join Whereby after 11 February, 2021.
-For existing users, the policy comes into effect from 18 February, 2021.
+This policy is effective from 1 March, 2021.

 This Privacy Statement (the "Privacy Statement") is provided by: